Welcome to the Hi-Fi Repair Hall of Shame. Unlike my other pages, this one is dedicated to bad hi-fi repairs and repairers.

 Case 2 – ‘Modified’ Perreaux PMF 3150 Power Amplifier

-This incredible and terrible case of ultimate bodgery came to me via my good friend Jason, also known as the Speaker Doctor and the Turntable Doctor.
+This incredible case of ultimate bodgery came to me via my good friend Jason, otherwise known as the Speaker Doctor and the Turntable Doctor.
 Jason does fantastic work and we often share stories and compare cases like this.

 Anyway this amplifier came to Jason recently, for repair.
 The owner bought it for $900, from a guy who ‘upgraded’ it.
 You be the judge on whether these are upgrades and whether $900 for a destroyed amplifier is actually good value for money …